* This is the Consumer Version. *

 Alkalosis is excessive blood alkalinity caused by an overabundance of bicarbonate in the blood or a loss of acid from the blood (metabolic alkalosis), or by a low level of carbon dioxide in the blood that results from rapid or deep breathing (respiratory alkalosis).

 Metabolic alkalosis develops when the body loses too much acid or gains too much base.
 For example, stomach acid is lost during periods of prolonged vomiting or when stomach acids are suctioned with a stomach tube (as is sometimes done in hospitals).
 In rare cases, metabolic alkalosis develops in a person who has ingested too much base from substances such as baking soda (bicarbonate of soda).
-In addition, metabolic alkalosis can develop when excessive loss of sodium or potassium affects the kidneys' ability to control the blood's acid-base balance.
+In addition, metabolic alkalosis can develop when excessive loss of fluids and electrolytes (such as sodium or potassium) affects the kidneys' ability to maintain the blood's acid-base balance.
 For instance, loss of potassium sufficient to cause metabolic alkalosis may result from an overactive adrenal gland or the use of diuretics.

 Respiratory alkalosis develops when rapid, deep breathing (hyperventilation) causes too much carbon dioxide to be expelled from the bloodstream.
 The most common cause of hyperventilation, and thus respiratory alkalosis, is anxiety.
-Other causes of hyperventilation and consequent respiratory alkalosis include pain, low levels of oxygen in the blood, fever, and aspirin overdose (which can also cause metabolic acidosis—see see Acidosis).
+Other causes of hyperventilation and consequent respiratory alkalosis include pain, low levels of oxygen in the blood, fever, and aspirin overdose (which can also cause metabolic acidosis).

-Doctors usually treat metabolic alkalosis by replacing water and electrolytes (sodium and potassium) while treating the cause.
-Occasionally, when metabolic alkalosis is very severe, dilute acid is given intravenously.
+Metabolic alkalosis is usually treated by replacing water and electrolytes (sodium and potassium) while treating the cause.
+Rarely, when metabolic alkalosis is very severe, dilute acid is given intravenously.